Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 While effective, these medications may take weeks to months before showing results.
 Some children will experience side effects, including changes in appetite or mood swings.
 Rare but serious risks can also include suicidal thoughts, so it's essential to be monitoring them regularly.

-And of course, you'll always want to consult a healthcare professional or adolescent psychiatry expert before starting any medication for your child’s mental health needs.
+Always talk to a healthcare professional or a child psychiatrist before starting any medication for your child's mental health.

 Learn More About Your Options